isl-org/OpenBot/body/README.md

 11. Connect the PWM inputs of the L298N to pins D5, D6, D9 and D10 of the Arduino.
 12. Connect the speed sensors and ultrasonic sensor to 5V and GND.
 13. Connect pin D0 of the speed sensors to pins D2 (left) and D3 (right) of the Arduino.
-14. Connect pins Trigger and Echo of the ultrasonic sensor to pins D11 and D12 of the Arduino respectively.
+14. Connect pins Echo and Trigger of the ultrasonic sensor to pins D11 and D12 of the Arduino respectively.
 15. Connect the USB cable to the Arduino and route it through the top cover.
-16. (Optional) Connect the LEDs to pins D7 (left) and D8 (right) of the Arduino and GND.
+16. (Optional) Connect the LEDs to pins D4 (left) and D7 (right) of the Arduino and GND.
 We recommend to add a 150 Ohm resistor in series to limit the current draw.
 17. (Optional) Connect the voltage divider to pin A7 of the Arduino.
 It is used to measure the battery voltage.
 18. Connect the battery cables to Vin of the L298N.
 If you installed the switch, put it in the current path.
 19. Insert six M3 nuts into the bottom plate and mount the top cover with six M3x25 screws.